IkerMarginet/Anderson-Localization-and-Quantum-Disorder-in-1D-and-2D-Systems/README.md

 ## 📘 Overview

-This repository hosts a formal and progressive research project on *Anderson localization* and related quantum phenomena in disordered systems.
-The core material stems from an advanced undergraduate thesis that seeks to bridge rigorous theoretical modeling with custom Python simulations.
+This repository is a systematic and ongoing research project centered around Anderson localization and related quantum phenomena within disordered systems.
+The material is based upon an upper-level undergraduate thesis and seeks to combine sound theoretical concepts with specialized Python simulations.

-This work is built with the aim of achieving both pedagogical clarity and scientific reliability — in line with the standards of international academic institutions.
+The aim in this research is to achieve scholarly accuracy and empirical authenticity in accordance with the standards stipulated by worldwide educational institutions.
 ---

 ## 📂 Contents